Crisp Asian Pork Belly with Yellow Pineapple Curry

 Heat a large wok and add a little oil.
 Fry the onion until just softening and then add the garlic, ginger, chilli, lemon grass and lime leaves, stirring until aromatic.
-Pop in the pineapple pieces and fry for a minute or two before adding the curry paste and stirring for another minute.
-Pour in the coconut cream, fish sauce and lime juice and add the sugar, stirring well to combine before bringing to a boil.
+Add the curry paste and stir, continuing to fry until fragrant.
+Pour in the coconut cream, fish sauce and lime juice and add the sugar and pineapple pieces, stirring well to combine before bringing to a boil.
 Reduce to a low simmer and pop on a lid for 15 minutes.

 In a small bowl, combine the green onion, lime leaves, chilli and coriander by tossing gently with your finger tips.
 Cover with cold water and a few ice cubes and place in the fridge for 20 minutes.
 They will crisp and curl up beautifully.

-Place the pork belly on a cutting board and using a large sharp knife, place one hand on the handle and the other on the spine of the knife and using the palm of your hand, press your weight down on the knife to cut the crispy skin nice and cleanly into four equal portions.
+Place the Crisp Asian Pork Belly on a cutting board and using a large sharp knife, place one hand on the handle and the other on the spine of the knife and using the palm of your hand, press your weight down on the knife to cut the crispy skin nice and cleanly into four equal portions.
 Using a sawing motion will tear the skin from the meat.

 Stir the coriander through the curry sauce.
 Divide steamed rice between four shallow bowls.
-Spoon the curry sauce around the rice and place the pork belly on top.
+Spoon the curry sauce around the rice and place the Crisp Asian Pork Belly on top.
 Drain the water from the garnish and using your finger tips place a nice pile on top of the pork.
 Drizzle the remaining coconut cream over the curry sauce.
 This is an optional step but makes for a very restauranty looking dish!

 *If you don’t have an oven/grill combo start the pork in the oven and let it cook at 220°C for the same amount of time.
 If it doesn’t look super crispy, then place it under the separate grill, checking every 5 minutes to prevent burning until you have reached the desired crispiness.